overture-stack/docs/website/guides/02-administration-guides/01-updating-the-data-model.md

     - `-d {...} ` is the data to be sent with the POST request.
 This is the JSON payload defining the schema.

+## Useful Links

+Here are some resources to help with the creation of new schemas for your projects:

+- [Understanding JSON Schema guide](https://json-schema.org/understanding-json-schema): This comprehensive guide provides detailed information on JSON Schema formatting.

+- [Example schema](https://raw.githubusercontent.com/cancogen-virus-seq/metadata-schemas/main/schemas/consensus_sequence.json): For a practical reference, you can examine this sample schema used in CanCOGeN's VirusSeq Portal.

+- [Base schema reference](https://github.com/overture-stack/SONG/blob/develop/song-server/src/main/resources/schemas/analysis/analysisBase.json): Song incorporates a base schema that combines with all user schemas.
+When developing your schemas, it's crucial to reference this base schema to avoid conflicting properties and ensure compatibility with Song's base schema structure.

+There's no need to write your JSON Schema manually.
+Several existing tools can help you format your data efficiently:

+- For basic schemas, [JSONschema.net](https://jsonschema.net) or [Liquid Technologies' Online JSON to Schema Converter](https://www.liquid-technologies.com/online-json-to-schema-converter) are excellent resources.
+These tools allow you to easily convert JSON to JSON Schema.

 :::info What's Next?
 With your data model updated, we next need to ensure we configure an accurate index mapping to help enable our downstream search and portal UI components